areindl/notdienst_api/README.md

 # Apotheken Notdienst Crawler

 ### A simple crawler in Node.js to build an API to get the current emergency pharmacies for a given location in Germany directly from [BLAK](http://www.lak-bayern.notdienst-portal.de/blakportal/).
-I needed that for a small website that I was building.
+I needed that quickly for a small project.

 ## Introduction

 This repository contains code for a web crawler that scrapes a website.
-The API can be pubslished using a Serverless function at hosters like [Netlify](https://netlify.com).
+The API can be pubslished using a serverless lambda functions at hosters like [Netlify](https://netlify.com).

+Comes with absolutely no warranty, API is subject to change and it needs refactoring / sanity measures.
+Use on your own risk.

 ## Installation